Scholarships

 CUPE Local 1004 wants to ensure that Greensill, Cerra, and Dolyniuk are remembered and honoured by providing these scholarships.
 The local awards three $1,500 General Studies scholarships each year to members, or spouse and children of members of the local.

-Jody Taylor-Brian Goble Memorial Music and Fine Arts Scholarship
+Jody Taylor Memorial Music and Fine Arts Scholarship

-In 2017, CUPE Local 1004 established the “Jody Taylor-Brian Goble Memorial Music and Fine Arts Scholarship” in memory of Jody Taylor and Brian Goble.
+In 2017, CUPE Local 1004 established the “Jody Taylor Memorial Music and Fine Arts Scholarship” in memory of Jody Taylor.

 Jody Taylor worked in the Urban Forestry field for 16 years.
 He was very skilled and knowledgeable, and was greatly respected by the members of the Vancouver Board of Parks and Recreation.
 He helped many people improve their skills.
 Jody was fatally injured while trimming a tree in Connaught Park on March 31, 2016.
 He left behind his 10-year-old daughter, and is greatly missed by all who worked with or knew him.
 A memorial tree and bench have been dedicated to Jody in Stanley Park.
 Jody was the powerhouse vocalist for ‘90s Vancouver hardcore band “Strain” which toured throughout Canada, the US and Europe.
 As well as issuing a number of singles, the band released a full-length album, “Here and Now”, in 1996.

-CUPE Local 1004 wants to ensure that Taylor and Goble are remembered and honoured by providing this history and scholarship.
-The local awards two $1,500 Music and Fine Arts scholarships each year to members, or spouse and children of members of the local.
+CUPE Local 1004 wants to ensure that Taylor are remembered and honoured by providing this history and scholarship.
+The local awards one $1,500 Music and Fine Arts scholarships each year to members, or spouse and children of members of the local.

 CUPE BC Scholarship